|© 2000 Roxen Internet Software

 From a security viewpoint, Roxen modules must be treated with utmost care.
 Modules have access to the whole server.
 Thus, only trusted users should be able to write their own module, and modules should only be downloaded from reputable web sites.
 Apart from the security considerations, modules that take a long time executing can also cause performance degradation and other service disruptions, especially if the server isn't running with enough threads.

-Compile time and run time error messages for modules will be reported, with a Pike backtrace so the problem can be pinpointed.
+Roxen is an excellent tool for developing modules.
+Compile time and run time error messages will be reported, with a Pike backtrace so the problem can be pinpointed.
 All such error messages will be reported on the Event Log tab and in the debug log.
 They will also be reported on the web page where the error occurred, unless the Show the internals variable is disabled.